 4. One Travel Adapter and a Power Strip

 Whether you’re traveling with your family or going to carry multiple gadgets, you don’t need to buy individual adapters.
-To keep your expenses low, it’s best to carry a travel adapter along with a power strip.
+To keep your expenses low, it’s best to carry a travel adapter along with .
 By doing this, you can simply plug all of your chargers into the power strip, the power strip into the travel adapter, and the adapter into the wall socket.
 But make sure to keep the voltage needs in mind.